IS-2538 Signature Authority and Approval

 3. Signature Authority and Delegation

 Individuals with signature authority are responsible for completing a detailed review prior to signing.
-In cases of unusual complexity, the Vice President of Finance & Operations or designee may authorize legal counsel review.
-Approval is required prior to seeking legal counsel review.
+In cases of unusual complexity, the Vice President of Finance & Operations or designee shall direct a review to CNM General Counsel.
+Following review by CNM General Counsel, external counsel may be contacted for additional review.

 Category